iworks/iworks-pwa/readme.txt

 == Changelog ==

+= 1.5.3 (2022-11-16) =
 * Fixed translation string.
+* Added id property to manifest.json.
+[Read more](https://developer.chrome.com/blog/pwa-manifest-id/).
+* Added manifest.json property `name` limit on plugin install to 45 characters.
+* Added manifest.json property `short_name` limit on plugin install to 15 characters.

-= 1.5.2 (2023-09-26) =
+= 1.5.2 (2022-09-26) =
 * Fixed issue with "apple-touch-icon" - it wasn't used even defined.
 * Updated iWorks Rate to 2.1.1.

 = 1.5.1 (2022-09-10) =
-* Added checking for a tag meta with the "viewport" value.
+* Added check for a tag meta with the "viewport" value.
 Add it if it is missing.
 Props for [Bert](https://wordpress.org/support/users/bertluch/)
 * Changed [iWorks Rate Module](https://github.com/iworks/iworks-rate) repository to GitHub.

 = 1.5.0 (2022-08-03) =
 * Added `Add to Home screen` button to show browser prompt to install "app".
 Check [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/BeforeInstallPromptEvent#browser_compatibility).
-* Added google campaign track to "start_url" in `manifest.json` file.
+* Added google campaign track to "start_url" in the `manifest.json` file.

 = 1.4.3 (2022-05-06) =
 * Fixed issue with Microsoft Square Icon.
 Props for [chickendipper](https://wordpress.org/support/users/chickendipper/).
-* Fixed issue lower than 8 PHP.
+* Fixed issues lower than 8 PHP.
 Props for [bamsik001](https://wordpress.org/support/users/bamsik001/).
-* Added cache for html head with Microsoft data.
+* Added cache for HTML head with Microsoft data.

 = 1.4.2 (2022-04-08) =
-* Added params defaults to function called in action `wp_nav_menu_item_custom_fields` to avoid PHP warning for improper call.
+* Added params defaults to function called in action `wp_nav_menu_item_custom_fields` to avoid PHP warning for an improper call.
 Props for [vmaxs](https://wordpress.org/support/users/vmaxs/)
-* Added permanent hide for menu pointer when user visit PWA Settings page.
+* Added permanent hide for menu pointer when a user visits the PWA Settings page.

 = 1.4.1 (2022-04-05) =
 * Updated iWorks Options to 2.8.3.
 (Fixed PHP 7.x compatibility).

 = 1.4.0 (2022-04-05) =
 * Added [Menu Icons by ThemeIsle](https://wordpress.org/plugins/menu-icons/) plugin integration for PWA Shortcuts.
-* Added a message when site permalink is installed in a sub-directory - this plugin does not support it.
+* Added a message when the site permalink is installed in a sub-directory - this plugin does not support it.
 * Added PWA Shortcuts Menu.
 [Read more about PWA Shortcuts](https://developer.mozilla.org/en-US/docs/Web/Manifest/shortcuts).
 * Updated iWorks Options to 2.8.3.